CosmoQuestX/Rocket-Bot/README.md

 > *Hint: Use `nvm install lts/gallium && nvm alias default lts/gallium` to always be on the correct version.*

-### NPM - First install

-Starting in the `Rocket-Bot` directory

-1. `cd CosmoQuestBot-master`

-2. Edit `.env` using your preferred IDE or text-editor.
-Fill out all the necessary details.

-3. Run `npm install --omit=dev` to install production-only packages

-### NPM - Usage instructions

-- Run `npm start` still in the current directory

-> After the [first install](#npm---first-install), there is no need to run the build command until the next update.
-All the necessary packages have already been installed.

-### NPM - Stopping the process

-- use the keyboard shortcut `Ctrl+C` to stop the process

 ## Configuration

 ### Options